 In the face of devastating news from the UN's IPCC report that many of the impacts of human-caused climate change will be unavoidable — countries, governments, activists, scientists, businesses, and more came together to meet the moment and work quickly toward positive environmental change.

 Renewable energy sources keep getting cheaper, President Biden revoked the Keystone XL oil pipeline permits for good, scientists are working to solve two major obstacles to wider adoption of renewables: storage and recycling materials.
 Conservation efforts led to coral reefs coming back to life, people are working to solve our plastic waste problem, and major universities and whole countries stopped investing in fossil fuels.

-There was so much good to celebrate in 2021 — scroll through to get inspired and ready to tackle the biggest challenges facing our planet in the new year.
+There was so much good to celebrate in 2021 and into 2022 — scroll through to get inspired and ready to tackle the biggest challenges facing our planet in the new year.
 And if you want more, check out our entire collection of good news about climate change.
 Progress is possible.